Learn More and ApplyMedia and Popular Culture Concentration, Communication & Media (MA)

 General Electives

 Students in the Media and Popular Culture Concentration must take a minimum of 3 general electives (12 credits).
-These electives can come from any of the Media and Popular Culture concentration electives, any of the Applied Communication concentration electives, and up to 2 electives can be an outside elective from a a graduate program outside of Communication and Media.
+These electives can come from any of the Media and Popular Culture concentration electives, any of the Applied Communication concentration electives, and up to 2 electives can be an outside elective from a graduate program outside of Communication and Media.
 Outside electives must be approved by advisor or graduate program director.

 Course Title Quarter Hours